OzanErkal/Knapsackp/README.md

 * the weight of the item.
 The last line contains an integer describing the knapsack capacity, *c*.

-For example, if the file contains the following:
+For example, if the *test.in* file contains the following:

 ```
 3